Admin Dashboard Overview

 Click on image

 The first thing that you need to do is have an inContact business unit account.
 Tell your Account Manager that you want your team to start using the TernioSwitch mobile solution.
 They will make arrangements to have that implemented immediately.
+If you have any questions, or would like a live demo, reach out to us at firstname.lastname@example.org anytime.

 Once your inContact business unit is set up, implementing and TernioSwitch is very quick.
 It only takes less than an hour to complete.